kev1n/BIRD-plant-tracker/docs/docs/intro.md

 * We are not creating a paper map

 # Flowchart
-Note that the mockup visuals seen throughout this specification are for reference only. https://excalidraw.com/#room=89b4ce3a63abfdb5b853,jqXdficgSbOPQoPnWcewHg https://excalidraw.com/#room=6d85b47c5161c6a55199,nGgC1ssmnl9j8HkDhEEneA
+Note that the mockup visuals seen throughout this specification are for reference only:

+https://excalidraw.com/#room=89b4ce3a63abfdb5b853,jqXdficgSbOPQoPnWcewHg

+https://excalidraw.com/#room=6d85b47c5161c6a55199,nGgC1ssmnl9j8HkDhEEneA